l-system/ChronoTerm/README.md

 A GPU-rendered, fully configurable terminal emulator for Linux, built on [Silk.NET](https://github.com/dotnet/Silk.NET) (OpenGL + GLFW) and .NET.

-Every visual aspect is configurable from within the app itself — no need to hand-edit YAML unless you want to: fonts (with a searchable system-font browser), colors (with per-channel alpha), cursor style, window size and padding, and a set of CRT-style post effects (glow, vignette, scanlines, screen curvature, phosphor burn-in).
+Many visual aspects are configurable from within the app using the right mouse button, no need to hand-edit YAML unless you want to: fonts (with a searchable system-font browser), colors (with per-channel alpha), cursor style, window size and padding, and a set of CRT-style post effects (glow, vignette, scanlines, screen curvature, phosphor burn-in).
+Some changes may require you to close and restart ChronoTerm.

 ## Features